daniel2IT/Plug-in..C-Sharp.NET/README.md

 # Plug-in..C-Sharp.NET

-a.
-Employee is created;
+- Employee is created;
-b.
-Employee is deleted;
+- Employee is deleted;
-c.
-Changes Employee priority;
+- Changes Employee priority;
-d.
-Employee is deactivated or activated;
+- Employee is deactivated or activated;
-e.
-The Employee is transferred to another Account;
+- The Employee is transferred to another Account;